© Crown copyright 2020

-4.5 VAT returns that covers both before and after 1 April 2017
+4.5 VAT Returns that cover both before and after 1 April 2017

-The low cost business rate doesn’t come into force until 1 April 2017.
+The low cost business rate came into force on 1 April 2017.
 You must split the return into 2 periods with the second period starting 1 April 2017.
-The test shouldn’t be done for the period before 1 April 2017.
-The calculation for the second period shouldn’t include any turnover or supplies from the first period.
+The test should not be done for the period before 1 April 2017.
+The calculation for the second period should not include any turnover or supplies from the first period.